-All new students and their families and friends are invited to join together with the Cabrini community at a Welcoming Mass at the Bruckmann Memorial Chapel of Saint Joseph on August 26 at a time to be determined.
+All new students and their families and friends are invited to join together with the Cabrini community for a Welcoming Mass at the Bruckmann Memorial Chapel of Saint Joseph on August 26 at a time to be determined.

 What Is Mass?